 Cybersecurity and Fraud

 Unfortunately, we have to be mindful of fraudulent activity and scammers all the time, but during tax season and global crises, criminal activity is heightened.
 Criminals are leveraging the COVID-19 pandemic to steal information and money.
-The U.S. Secret Service issued an alert to the public on what to watch out for.

 Be aware of fake emails from the Centers for Disease Control and Prevention (CDC) or other organizations that have news on the coronavirus.
 And please be careful when any site asks you for your personal information and do not give any personal information over the phone.